ldsec/pelta/README.md

 ## Example configurations
 Here we give the run configuration to be able to run the experiments we have performed for our paper.
+**Important:** Note that the files need to be regenerated for every ring.
+Please remove the cached files in the root folder by invoking `rm *.test` after switching the ring parameters.
 ### Table 1: Key generation
 ```shell
 $ go run main.go --n 10 --rel keygen